Master of Arts in Counseling, M.A.

 About this Program

-Wayland offers two counseling degree programs, both set within a distinctive Christian environment.
+Wayland offers three counseling degree programs, each set within a distinctive Christian environment.
 These programs offer a unique format, blending face-to-face courses taught on weekends (Friday evening and Saturday, about once a month) with online courses.
 This format provides tremendous flexibility for working students and also allows for direct skill instruction with experienced professors and other students.

 The M.A. in School Counseling is only available in Texas.
-This program requires 36 credit hours and prepares students to sit for the certification exam as a school counselor in Texas public schools.
+This program requires 48 credit hours and prepares students to sit for the certification exam as a school counselor in Texas public schools.
 Students in the school counseling program must be certified teachers and have a minimum of two years teaching experience before they will qualify for the school counselor exam in Texas.
-Students who have already earned their M.Ed. may be able to get their certification through a 21-hour program.